 1.0 Purpose: To lay down the procedure for Washing, sterilization of clean room Garments

-3.0 Responsibility: 3.1 The line operator in operation processes shall carry out the operation process of Washing, sterilization of clean room Garments.
+3.0 Responsibility: 3.1 The line operator in operation processes shall carry out the operation process of Washing, and sterilization of clean room Garments.

 3.2 officers/seniors/executives shall supervise the process.